Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 260 Core 216 should theoretically be a lot superior to the GeForce GTX 650 Ti overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 260 Core 216 is 30% quicker than the GeForce GTX 650 Ti overall, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX 650 Ti should be much (more or less 43%) better at anisotropic filtering than the GeForce GTX 260 Core 216. (explain)
+Texel RateThe GeForce GTX 650 Ti is a lot (about 43%) more effective at AF than the GeForce GTX 260 Core 216. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison